ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise18a/README.md

 ﻿# Exercise 18: Correct change

 This exercise is about calculating the correct change when a customer pays a due amount with too much cash.
-Example: A customer has to pay 266 kr., but pays 500 kr.
+Example: A customer has to pay 266 kr, but pays 500 kr.
 The customer must then receive 234 kr. in change.
 The tricky part is to figure out how to pay this amount using ordinary bills and coins and paying back as few bills and coins as possible.

 In the above case, the correct way to pay back correct change would be:

   - 1 200-kr bill
   - 1 20-kr coin